|Monte Padrio (Valico di Trivigno)|

 |How to get there||

-You can start from Stazzona (399m), Svandana (392m) and Tresenda (374m) west of Tirano and climb via Passo di Santa Cristina (1434m) or start in Tirano (440m) and climb via Cologna to Trivigno.
-These approaches all have steep stretches, but the Cologna climb should be the hardest (unevenly steep).
-The climbs from Stazzona, Svandana and Tresenda uses parts of the main road to Passo di Aprica, but then one turn off on the Passo di Santa Cristina road.
+From the north you can start from Stazzona (399m), Svandana (390m) and Tresenda (375m) west of Tirano and climb via Passo di Santa Cristina (1436m) or start in Tirano (447m) and climb via Cologna to Trivigno.
+These approaches all have steep stretches, but the Cologna climb is the hardest (unevenly steep).
+The climbs from Stazzona, Svandana and Tresenda uses parts of the main road to Passo di Aprica, but then one turn off onto the Passo di Santa Cristina road.
 This is the last and second proper road going off the Passo di Aprica road after the first real hairpin bend on the Aprica road (the first more obscure road is the S. Rocco road, which it says on a stone there).
-The S. Rocco road is asphalted, but I do not believe the road directly up from S. Rocco is usable with a road bike.)
+(The S. Rocco road is asphalted, but I do not believe the road taking off from S. Rocco is paved and perhaps not good enough for a road bike.)